Learn more about ongoing research projects

 Biomineralization

-We are developing the enzyme silicatein as a model system for production of metal oxide nanoparticles (as shown to the left), as well as investigating new microbial- and enzyme-based systems to produce advanced, functional inorganic materials.
+We are developing the enzyme silicatein as a model system for production of metal oxide nanoparticles (as shown to the left), as well as investigating new microbial- and enzyme-based systems to produce advanced, functional inorganic materials such as lithium hydroxide nanoparticles.

 Biosurfactants

-We are developing protein-based biosurfactants such as hydrophobin (see figure to the right) as alternatives to chemical surfactants, with applications in drug delivery and formulation as well as developing new technologies for environmental and healthcare applications.
-We work closely with industrial partners such as Merck to inform both design and applications.
+We are developing protein-based biosurfactants such as hydrophobin (see figure to the right) as alternatives to chemical surfactants, with applications in drug delivery and formulation as well as biomass conversion to recover crystalline nanocellulose.
+We work closely with colleagues at UC Davis to inform both design and applications.

 Bioremediation